InterDigitalInc/CompressAI/docs/source/tutorial_intro.rst

 ~~~~~~~~~

 CompressAI includes some pre-trained models for compression tasks.
 See the Model
 Zoo section for more documentation.

-The list of available models, trained for
-multiple bit-rate distortion points and with different metrics, is expected to
+The list of available models, trained at different bit-rate distortion points
-grow in the future.
+and with different metrics, is expected to grow in the future.